 Some believe this withering effect is due to the phosphoric acid used in most dark-colored sodas (both diet and regular) — it’s fine to drink in moderation, but if you’re guzzling can after can, it can have chronic implications.
 Phosphoric acid can disrupt the nutrient absorption process in your body.
 In excess, this can prevent skin and muscles from getting the nutrients they need.
 This can speed up the aging process, giving you more wrinkles and a weaker frame.

 According to a study from Denmark, just one diet soda a day was associated with a 38 percent increased risk of preterm delivery.
 Four sodas a day increased the risk by 78 percent.
 So if you’re pregnant, you might want to quit the habit ASAP.
 Here are eight other drinks you should avoid if you’re pregnant.

-According to a terrifying study from Boston University, diet soda drinkers are up to three times more likely to develop Alzheimer’s or dementia or suffer from a stroke than people who didn’t drink the soda.
+According to a study from Boston University, diet soda drinkers are up to three times more likely to develop Alzheimer’s or dementia than people who didn’t drink the soda.
 You’d be better off loading up your diet with these foods that can protect your brain from Alzheimer’s and leave your diet soda days behind.

 When your body digests aspartame, it breaks down into methanol, phenylalanine, and aspartic acid.
 The methanol is then converted to formaldehyde and eventually formic acid.
 That’s a string of long chemical names, and each of those spends some time in your body after you drink aspartame.